Corina Lupei: Professional career

 Lupei debuted together with Andreea Țîrle as a senior for SCM Râmnicu Vâlcea in October 2020 when they both were only 18 years old.
 At that moment the handball team had a series of 10 handball players unavailable for championship matches due to COVID-19 infections.
-The Romanian left wing stood out with her good perfomences since the first matches in the Vâlcea’s jersey, becoming an important player for her team.
+The Romanian left wing stood out with her good performances since the first matches in the Vâlcea’s jersey, becoming an important player for her team.
 After the national league’s matches she debuted in the same season (2020/21) in EHF Champions League with her first (2) goals in competition against the Montenegrin team, Budućnost Podgorica.

 Later, in April 2022, she also made her debut with the senior national team of Romania, in the preliminaries of the 2022 European Women's Handball Championship.
 Eventually she was selected in the group of 18 players, present at the final tournament in November same year.

 In February 2023 she became free of contract after filing a request to the Romanian Handball Federation (FRH), citing the fact that she is not developing as much as she would like because of the few minutes spent on the playing field.

+After leaving Vâlcea, Lupei signed a 2 years and a half contract with the Romanian club, HC Dunărea Brăila.